1. Overview

 Rate formula |

-| Variable volume |
+| Lote |

 ITVC (cells·h) |

-$$M_S = C_S \times V \quad [\text{g or mmol}]$$
+$$M_i = C_i \times V \quad [\text{g or mmol}]$$

-$$\Delta ITVC = \frac{TC_1 + TC_2}{2} \cdot \Delta t
+\quad \Delta ITVC = \frac{TC_1 + TC_2}{2} \cdot \Delta t

 \quad TC = VCD \times V \quad [\text{cells·h}]$$

-6.3 Growth rate μ — always VCD-based
+6.4 Growth rate μ — always VCD-based, both modes

 $$\mu = \frac{\ln(VCD_2 / VCD_1)}{\Delta t} \quad [\text{h}^{-1}]$$

-6.4 Choosing the right scenario
+6.5 Choosing the right mode

 -